 Net system load profiles for the summer and winter peak day for the base year as well as for forecast years four (4), eight (8), and sixteen (16), at a minimum.
 The electric utility shall include additional years in supporting workpapers.

-The models and methods used to develop independent variable forecasts, including the rationale for model selection, the functional form of the models, and any judgmental adjustments applied.

-How the forecast is consistent with historical consumption patterns, end uses, and efficiency trends identified in the electric utility’s prior filings.
+Explain how the forecast is consistent with historical consumption patterns, end uses, and efficiency trends identified in the electric utility’s prior filings.
 If the electric utility’s base-case load forecast differs from recent previous forecasts the electric utility submitted to the commission, the electric utility shall explain the differences.

-How the base-case load forecast incorporates a large load forecast as described in section (6).
+Explain how the base-case load forecast incorporates a large load forecast as described in section (6).

 Large Load Database